Mental Health Facilities Kenton, OH

 Blanchard Valley Hospital - 26.1 miles from Kenton, OH

 Blanchard Valley Hospital is a mental health clinic in Findlay, OH, located at 1900 South Main Street, in the 45840 zip code.
 Blanchard Valley Hospital provides hospital inpatient treatment.
-Blanchard Valley Hospital offers activity therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Blanchard Valley Hospital offers activity therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Blanchard Valley Hospital also supports people with serious mental illness.
-More services at Blanchard Valley Hospital include diet and exercise counseling, integrated primary care services and suicide prevention services.
+More services at Blanchard Valley Hospital include legal advocacy, diet and exercise counseling and suicide prevention services.

 Learn More